Regardless of the size of the organization, identifying high-potential employees (HiPos) should be on the radar of every manager and HR department.

 - Provide mentorship opportunities: Offer high potential-focused mentorship programs that will allow your HiPos to shadow senior members for an up-close look at how things are done in higher positions.

-- Offer regular feedback and recognition: Praise your HiPos for the work they do and provide constructive criticism when necessary to help them grow.
+- Offer regular feedback and recognition: Praise your HiPos for the work they do with different types of recognition and provide constructive criticism when necessary to help them grow.

 - Set up career progression plans: Investing in career progression plans will give your HiPos a clear path to follow and ensure they stay motivated.

-Paying attention to the traits we’ve discussed above and using tools such as HPTI can help you spot potential stars in your organization.
+Paying attention to the traits we’ve discussed above and using tools to identify high potential employees such as HPTI can help you spot potential stars in your organization.

 Creating a HiPo program is a great way to prepare the right people for higher-level positions.
 But incorporating mentoring takes it to the next level and allows employees to learn from their managers and other experienced professionals.

-With Together, you can create and manage your mentoring program with ease, making sure that your HiPos are getting the best guidance, support, and network to meet the organization's future needs and stay ahead of the competition.
+With Together’s mentoring software, you can create and manage your mentoring activities with ease, making sure that your HiPos are getting the best guidance, support, and network to meet the organization's future needs and stay ahead of the competition.